UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - `GovUkNotify__ApiKey`
 - `OsPlaces__Key`

+To prevent public access to DEV and UAT environments, we should also override the basic auth credentials:
+- `BasicAuth__Username`
+- `BasicAuth__Password`

+(These are not required for production)

 The S3 configuration is also configured in ECS, as it's linked to AWS resources
 - `S3__BucketName`
 - `S3__Region`